MicrosoftDocs/power-automate-docs/articles/desktop-flows/data-loss-prevention.md

 In the example shown below the Email group of actions and the Send email through Outlook actions are marked as blocked.

+To resolve this data loss prevention policy (DLP) violation, delete or disable all actions that are marked as blocked.

    ![DLP blocked](./media/dlp/dlpblocked.png)

-For cases that a desktop flow is used in a cloud flow, navigate to the cloud flows tab and ensure the cloud flows are turned-on.

 >[!NOTE]
->- The desktop flow dependencies are not being reviewed during the flow run.
+>- In case a flow calls other flows using the **Run desktop flow** action, the dependent flows are not being evaluated for data loss prevention (DLP) violations.
 >- If the suspended desktop flow was used in a cloud flow, this cloud flow will be also marked as suspended.
 Once you have fixed the violations on your desktop flow, make sure that all your cloud flows appear on again.

 >[!IMPORTANT]